 Feelgood’s motto is that investing in health should be a profitable investment as a result of increased productivity and reduced costs of ill-health for businesses and increased quality of life for individuals.

-For some time, Feelgood has planned to improve the user experience for their clients even further when ordering health services, filing complaints, handling bills and managing scheduled appointments.
+For some time, Feelgood has planned improve the user experience for their clients for tasks such as ordering health services, filing complaints, handling invoices and managing bookings.

-Before the release of the portal, Feelgood’s clients were using several different web-based systems for these tasks.
-The interaction design and graphic design on these systems were somewhat inconsistent and the user experience when using them on mobile devices could definitely be improved.
+Before the release of the current portal, Feelgood’s clients were using several web-based systems.
+The interaction design and graphic design of these systems were inconsistent and the user experience on mobile devices could definitely had been better.

-Feelgood set out to combine these systems into a single new customer portal with great usability and a fresh new look.
+Feelgood set out to combine these systems into a single customer portal with great usability and and a fresh graphic design.

-The goals of the new portal were to:
+The goals we set for the new portal were:

 - Make all tasks easier by improving the design in general and especially reducing needed input from users.

 - Provide a consistent user experience regardless of which task the users are performing.